Security Screens vs Flyscreens for Brisbane Southside: What to Install Where

 For Brisbane homes, especially on the Southside, the local climate conditions mean you want to keep your house open for airflow during warmer months, while also protecting against insects.

 A standard flyscreen is typically made from a flexible mesh gauze designed to stop bugs, not people, and it can be pushed through or cut without much effort.
+The primary purpose of a flyscreen is to keep insects out, not to provide security.
+These flyscreens are usually made from fibreglass or aluminium mesh, which are lightweight, affordable, and allow airflow while keeping insects at bay.
 A security screen is built for a different job, using woven, stainless steel mesh designed to form a genuine barrier.
 (Prowler Proof)

 Benefits of Security Screens